dgkim5360/dgkim5360.github.io/_posts/2017-06-05-install-redis-ubuntu-16-04.md

 $ sudo apt install redis-server
 ```

-this command will install two packages: redis-server and redis-tools (its client tool).
+This command will install two packages: redis-server and redis-tools (its client tool).

 ## check installed